Admiral-Fish/CitraRNG/README.md

 # CitraRNG

-Work in progress RNG assistant developed with Python 3.7 and pyside2 for use with Pokémon Sun/Moon v1.2 and Pokémon Ultra Sun/Ultra Moon v1.2.
+RNG assistant developed with Python 3.7 and pyside2 for use with Pokémon XY v1.5, ORAS 1.4, and SM/USUM v1.2.
+Support for XY and ORAS is WIP.

-There will be no support for X/Y or Omega Ruby/Alpha Sapphire.

-Last tested on Citra Canary 1466.
+Last tested on Citra Canary 1492.

 ### Citra Setup